dbrennand/virustotal-python/README.md

 > [!NOTE]
 >
 > This library is intended to be used with the public VirusTotal APIs.
 However, it *could* be used to interact with premium API endpoints as well.
+>
+> It is highly recommended that you use the VirusTotal v3 API as it is the "default and encouraged way to programmatically interact with VirusTotal".

 # Dependencies and installation